 On May 16, 1972, Nixon signed the National Sickle Cell Anemia Control Act.

-On November 7, 1972, Nixon was reelected in one of the largest landslide election victories in American history, defeating McGovern with over 60 percent of the popular vote.
+On November 7, 1972, Nixon was reelected in one of the largest landslide election victories in American history, defeating George McGovern with over 60 percent of the popular vote.

 In 1972, Nixon visited China, leading to diplomatic relations between the two nations, and he was re-elected, defeating George McGovern.

 On September 11, 1973, General Augusto Pinochet assumed power in Chile in a violent coup d'état, during which Salvador Allende died.
-This followed a period of social, political, and economic unrest.

-On October 6, 1973, an Arab coalition attacked Israel, leading to the Yom Kippur War.
-Nixon ordered an airlift to resupply Israeli losses and, following a threat from Soviet Premier Brezhnev, ordered the U.S. military to DEFCON3, bringing the world close to nuclear war.
+On October 6, 1973, an Arab coalition led by Egypt and Syria attacked Israel, leading to the Yom Kippur War.
+Nixon ordered an airlift to resupply Israeli losses.
+Later, when Soviet Premier Brezhnev threatened military intervention, Nixon ordered the U.S. military to DEFCON3.

 From 1973, ongoing revelations from the Nixon administration's involvement in Watergate eroded his support in Congress and the country.

-In 1973, the Paris Peace Accords were signed, implementing a ceasefire and allowing the withdrawal of American troops from Vietnam without requiring the withdrawal of North Vietnamese troops from the South.
-Also in 1973, conscription was phased out, and the armed forces became all-volunteer.
+In 1973, the Paris Peace Accords were signed, implementing a ceasefire and allowing for the withdrawal of American troops.
+Conscription was phased out, and the armed forces transitioned to an all-volunteer force.

 It is estimated that between 50,000 and 150,000 people were killed during the bombing of Cambodia between 1970 and 1973.